VO2 max: The heart rate ratio method

 An estimate of V̇O2 max is based on maximum and resting heart rates.
-It is given by:
+In the Uth et al. (2004) formulation, it is given by:

 This equation uses the ratio of maximum heart rate (HRmax) to resting heart rate (HRrest) to predict V̇O2 max.
 The researchers cautioned that the conversion rule was based on measurements on well-trained men aged 21 to 51 only, and may not be reliable when applied to other sub-groups.
 They also advised that the formula is most reliable when based on actual measurement of maximum heart rate, rather than an age-related estimate.

-In around 40-year-old normal weight never-smoking men with no cardiovascular diseases, bronchial asthma, or cancer, the HRmax to HRrest ratio should be multiplied by approximately 14 to estimate V̇O2 max.
+The Uth constant factor of 15.3 is given for well-trained men.
+Later studies have revised the constant factor for different populations.
+According to Voutilainen et al. 2020, the constant factor should be 14 in around 40-year-old normal weight never-smoking men with no cardiovascular diseases, bronchial asthma, or cancer.

-Every 10 years of age reduces the coefficient by one, as well as does the change in body weight from normal weight to obese or the change from never-smoker to current smoker.
-Consequently, V̇O2 max of 60-year-old obese current smoker men should be estimated by multiplying the HRmax to HRrest ratio by 10.
+Every 10 years of age reduces the coefficient by one, as well as does the change in body weight from normal weight to obese or the change from never-smoker to smoker.
+Consequently, V̇O2 max of 60-year-old obese smoking men should be estimated by multiplying the HRmax to HRrest ratio by 10.

 Cooper test

 Kenneth H. Cooper conducted a study for the United States Air Force in the late 1960s.
 One of the results of this was the Cooper test in which the distance covered running in 12 minutes is measured.
-Based on the measured distance, an estimate of V̇O2 max [in mL/(kg·min)] is:
+Based on the measured distance, an estimate of V̇O2 max [in mL/(kg·min)] can be calculated by inverting the linear regression equation, giving us:

 where d12 is the distance (in metres) covered in 12 minutes.